Steven-Dawson18/the_ultimate_hangman_game/README.md

 * None

 ## Testing

+The website was extensively tested as it was developed using:
+* console.log().
+* terminal by printing the expected outcome.
+* Testing scenarios manually.

 This project has been tested throughout its inception.
 Each input has been thoroughly tested to make sure that any invalid inputs are handled correctly and a response is shown to the user.

 * Name input - This has been tested so that it will only accept letters.
 I did this by creating a while loop to check if the input is alpha().
 To make sure that the input is correct I have made sure that any input is converted to capitals using the upper() method.